 No. The club has a number of boats for use by trainees.
 If you do have your own boat, naturally we encourage your son or daughter to use it.
 Many trainees will want to buy their own boat after a year or two of training and we strongly encourage this – please ask our instructors for advice if you are thinking of doing this.

 My child has their own boat – can I store it at the sailing club ?

 Yes, as long as they are a paid-up member.
 The boat must be insured and must be registered with the club (ask for a boat registration form).

 Yes.
-They should feel comfortable in the water and be able to swim 25 meters (wearing a buoyancy aid) and be able to tread water for at least two minutes.
+They should feel comfortable in the water, be able to swim 25 meters (wearing a buoyancy aid) and be able to tread water for at least two minutes.

-Trainees are divided into class groups, rather than by age.
+Trainees are grouped by ability and experience, rather than by age.
 In practice, this usually means that children of similar ages are grouped together but there may be a mix of ages in a group.

-How do I find out more about club activities and events?
+How do I find out more about future club activities and events ?

-You can look at the club website or find us on Facebook.
-However, the most important communications are sent out by email to members only so the best way of finding out what’s going on is to become a member!
+You can look at the club website or find us on Facebook and Instagram.
+However, the most important communications are sent out by email and WhatsApp to members only so the best way of finding out what’s going on is to become a member!